 N picked up all of her favorites.
 She was only limited by the amount of space she had in the basket.
 My plan was to take them home and make some negative space impressions of the leaves with a spray bottle.

-If we hadn’t been so impatient, pressing the leaves for a day would have made our leaf impressions clearer, but I was working with three-year olds, and, well, they like to do things when they think of them.
+If we hadn’t been so impatient, pressing the leaves for a day would have made our leaf impressions clearer, but I was working with a three-year old, and, well, they like to do things when they think of them.
 Patience only goes so far.

-Despite the curling leaves, you can see that the impressions are still pretty clear.
+Despite some curling leaves, you can see that the impressions are still pretty clear.
 It worked best when the kids stood up on a chair and sprayed straight down.
 Once dry, we hung one above our play kitchen.

 And once this was done, we went back outside for bike riding, popsicle eating, and watermelon seed spitting.
-Really.
-It’s been that warm.